SYBIL

 John Maynard Keynes, 1936

-Engineering solutions to a specific set of constraints.
 Kludges that worked well enough, for long enough, that we forgot they were kludges at all.
 We reified them into ideology.
 We built religions around them.
 We fought wars to defend them.

-But a hack is only as good as the problem it solves.
+A hack is only as good as the problem it solves.
 Change the constraints, and the hack becomes obsolete.
 Sometimes dangerous.

-To understand what's coming, we must first understand what we built — and why.
+To understand what's coming, we must first understand what we built, and why.

 II.
 THE CONSTRAINT SET